-The sad thing is that the sufferings which are inevitable in life do not awaken us to the falseness of our personal seeking in the outer world.
-The material world inherently contains a component of suffering because it is the limited by time and space, and bound by inertia.
+The sad thing is that the sufferings which are inevitable in life seldom awaken us to the falseness of our personal seeking in the outer world.
+The material world inherently contains a component of suffering because it is the limited by time and space, and bound by inertia and necessity.
 To experience suffering is to face the inherent limitation of material existence and physical life.
 We should not try to flee suffering but to understand it, to discover the truth of life that it reflects.
 Then suffering can liberate us into a lasting joy.
 It is like a fire.
 We must experience pain if we put our hand into a fire because that pain is showing us the limitations of material forces.
 There is no punishment involved but simply the boundaries of the laws of time-bound nature that we must navigate through.

-Only when we allow our suffering to liberate us can we become liberated from suffering.
-Suffering is the breaking of the boundaries of the known and the familiar, if we use it to recognize the limitations of our outer lies.
-If we are open to the truth of it, suffering cleanses and transforms us.
+The truth is simple: Only when we allow our suffering to liberate us can we become liberated from suffering.
+Suffering can be the breaking of the boundaries of the known and the familiar, if we use it to recognize the limitations of our outer lies.
+If we are open to the truth of suffering, suffering can cleanse and transform the mind and heart.

-My prayer is not that we do not suffer, as suffering is inevitable and an integral part of life.
+My prayer is not that we do not suffer, as suffering is inevitable and forms an integral part of life.
 My prayer is that we learn from our suffering, which is to learn to become aware of what suffering is showing us about the transience of life.
-Then suffering aids in our liberation.
-That is the essence of psychological healing that clears out our karmas and samskaras and takes us to the highest truth.
+Then suffering aids in our liberation from time and desire.
+This is the essence of psychological healing that clears out our karmas and samskaras and takes us to the highest truth.

 Once someone asked the great sage Bhagavan Ramana Maharshi why God does not ordain universal God Realization and put an end to all suffering for everyone.
 Ramana, with his usual deep wisdom replied – Because suffering is the way to the realization of the Divine.